 Criteria Suggested guiding questions to consider when selecting learning strategies and resources Enjoyable Are children excited and happy to participate in the experience?
 Will children have opportunities to initiate conversations with educators and/or peers?
-A a kin a ann al .
-Will object be get in the involved in exploration plant and discovery?
 Active and engaging Will children be actively involved in exploration, play, and discovery?
-31.9499 Do the strategy and resources allow for hands-on experiences?
+Do the strategy and resources allow for hands-on experiences?
 Are children able to explore new ideas and talk about them with educators and/or peers?
 Will children have opportunities to engage in decision-making and problem-solving?
 Will children from diverse backgrounds and/or with differentiated needs be able to participate fully?
 Multisensory Will there be opportunities for children to use their senses for discovery?
 Do the provided resources stimulate children's tactile, visual, auditory, and kinaesthetic experiences?
 Meaningful Will children's interests and interactions be sustained in meaningful ways?
 Will children be able to make connections with their prior knowledge and personal daily experiences?
 Are resources culturally appropriate to help children link their home experiences to what they are learning?
 Are there opportunities to raise new awareness and explore new experiences?
-Promote positive Are there opportunities for educators and children to: relationships Engage in sustained conversations and play?
+Promote positive relationships Are there opportunities for educators and children to: Engage in sustained conversations and play?
 Play and work together to complete a task?

-SUPPORTING CHILDREN WITH DEVELOPMENTAL NEEDS
+SUPPORTING CHILDREN WITH DEVELOPMENTAL NEEDS4